cadop/dhart/docs/C# Documentation/markdown/3_graph_generator.md

 ### Creating the Plane

-Internally, the graph uses the *EmbreeRayTracer* which requires a BVH, so we can follow the process as the [previous tutorial](2_raycast_at_plane.md) to create a plane, then generate a BVH from it.
+Internally, the graph uses the *EmbreeRayTracer* which requires a BVH, so we can follow the process as the [Project 2A](@ref UsingTheRayTracer) to create a plane, then generate a BVH from it.

 In the start function add the following code in the body of the Start function on line 13: